NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 - The task names don't clash with one another
 - Any subtask is defined after its parent task

-It also defines the order in which task overrides are run.
-When a task is overridden by multiple plugins, Hardhat runs them in reverse order, starting with the last plugin in the list.
+It also defines the order in which task overrides run.
+When multiple plugins override a task, Hardhat runs their actions in reverse order, starting with the last plugin in the list.

 ## Hook Handlers' lifecycle